glessard/deferred/README.md

 # deferred
-A library to help you transfer data, including errors, between asynchronous blocks in Swift; a monadic alternative to NSOperation.
+A library to help you transfer data, including errors, between asynchronous blocks in Swift; fast and lock-free.
+This could be used as a pure-Swift alternative to NSOperation.

 `Deferred<T>` is useful in order to chain closures (blocks) together.
 A `Deferred` starts with an undetermined value.
 Until its value becomes ready, dependent computations will be saved for future execution using a lock-free, thread-safe algorithm.
 The results of these computations are also represented by `Deferred` instances.
 Thrown errors are propagated effortlessly across threads.